Nourishing World Study:

 68% of Americans take at least one multivitamin supplement per day.

 Multivitamins have entered the media spotlight in recent months.
-Dr. Oz recommended Multivitamins on a September episode of his show, telling his viewers that a Multivitamin is the one supplement that everyone should take.
+A popular doctor recommended Multivitamins on a September episode of his show, telling his viewers that a Multivitamin is the one supplement that everyone should take.
 A study published in Breast Cancer Research and Treatment this month reported that breast cancer patients who took a daily multivitamin had a higher rate of survival than those who did not.
 Multivitamins are a standard doctor-recommended preventative health measure, regardless of the health or age of the patient.
 It’s no surprise, then, that an estimated 68% of Americans take a multivitamin supplement.

 Some people will question the necessity of supplements versus eating a nutrient-rich whole-food diet, which is a matter for another day, another blog, and another stream of thought altogether.
 For the purpose of today’s discussion, let’s assume that you are among the 68% of Americans that takes a daily multivitamin.
 They have been touted as an “insurance policy,” filling in nutrition gaps that exist due to nutrient-depleted soil, processed food intake, picky-eating children, or recovering from illness.
 By most accounts, multivitamins are good.
 What you may not have considered, though, is that all multivitamins were not created equal.

-What Does Dr. Oz Recommend In a Multivitamin?
+What Do Doctors Recommend In a Multivitamin?

 Do You Know What’s In Your Multivitamin?